GoogleCloudPlatform/jobs-demos/README.md

-# Cloud Run Jobs Demo Applications
+# Cloud Run Jobs demos

 [Cloud Run Jobs](https://cloud.google.com/run/docs/) allows you to run a container to completion without a server.